 AAL Additional Adoption Leave

 ADC Actual Date of Childbirth

 AML Additional Maternity Leave

 APL Additional Paternity Leave

 BA Benefits Agency

-Burgundy Book National terms and conditions of employment document for teachers (available through your school)

-Continuous Service This relates to either your employment with your current employment with DSAT or with previous Las if applicable
+Continuous Service This relates to either your employment with your current employer or with previous LAs

 CAP Contractual Adoption Pay

 CMP Contractual Maternity Pay

-EDC Expected Date of Childbirth.
+EDC Expected Date of Childbirth, the day on which the baby is expected to be born

 EDP Expected Date of Placement.

-EWC Expected Week of Childbirth.
-The week in which the baby is expected to be born.
-(For calculation purposes the EWC always commences at midnight on a Saturday/Sunday).
+EWC Expected Week of Childbirth

+Green Book The National Agreement on Pay and Conditions for service for Local Authority employees

 KIT 'Keeping in touch' days

+LA Local Authority

 MA Maternity Allowance.
 May be paid by the Benefits Agency where there is no entitlement to Statutory Maternity Pay.

 MAT.B1 Confirmation of the EDC obtained from a doctor or midwife.
 Not usually issued until after the 20th week of pregnancy.

 MC Matching Certificate.
 Certificate issued by approved adoption agencies.
 SAP will not be paid without the certificate.

 MLP Maternity Leave Period.
 The period during which you will be on paid and/or unpaid maternity leave, statutory or contractual.

 MPP Maternity Pay Period.
 The period during which you will receive maternity pay, statutory or contractual.

 MW Matching Week.
 Week adoption agency informs employee that they (or notification they have been) matched with a child.

 NI National Insurance.

 OAL Ordinary Adoption Leave.

 OML Ordinary Maternity Leave.

 OPL Ordinary Paternity Leave

 QW Qualifying Week.
-The beginning (ie midnight Saturday/Sunday) of the 15 th week before the EWC.
+The beginning of the 15 th week before the EWC.

 SAL Statutory Adoption Leave.

 SAP Statutory Adoption Pay.

 SML Statutory Maternity Leave

 SMP Statutory Maternity Pay.
 Pay will start from any day you choose to coincide with your first day of maternity leave.

 SPL Statutory Paternity Leave.

 SPP Statutory Paternity Pay.
 Pay week can start on any day of the week.

 SSP Statutory Sick Pay.